PostHog/posthog.com/contents/handbook/people/benefits.md

 In the US, our medical insurance is provided via UnitedHealthcare and managed via our payroll provider [Gusto](https://app.gusto.com/).
 We also offer dental and vision insurance via Guardian.
 PostHog pays 100% of the premium of the Platinum plan for team members, and 75% for dependents.

-In the UK, we use [Bupa](https://www.bupa.co.uk/) for private healthcare (£100 excess per policy year) and [Medicash](https://www.medicash.org/) as our cash plan for dental and vision.
+In the UK, we use [Aviva]([https://www.bupa.co.uk/](https://www.aviva.co.uk/health/health-products/health-insurance/)) for private healthcare and [Medicash](https://www.medicash.org/) as our cash plan for dental and vision.
 Children are included for free.
-Both of these are taxable benefits which will affect your Personal Allowance each tax year, and you can opt out at any time with 1 month notice.
+Both of these are taxable benefits that will affect your Personal Allowance each tax year, and you can opt-out at any time with 1 month's notice.

 ### Mental health support

-For people in the US, we offer the option to opt in to a [Flexible Savings Account (FSA)](https://www.healthcare.gov/have-job-based-coverage/flexible-spending-accounts/), which is a tax-advantaged account that allows you to contribute pre-tax dollars up to $3,050 per year to be used on out-of-pocket medical expenses.
+For people in the US, we offer the option to opt into a [Flexible Savings Account (FSA)](https://www.healthcare.gov/have-job-based-coverage/flexible-spending-accounts/), which is a tax-advantaged account that allows you to contribute pre-tax dollars up to $3,050 per year to be used on out-of-pocket medical expenses.
 If you choose to contribute, PostHog will match up to $50 per month to help cover mental health care costs.
 The FSA is a "use it or lose it" benefit, so any dollars that are not spent by the end of the year return to the company.

 There is also the option to choose a lower tier, high deductible health plan (HDHP), which will qualify you for a [Health Savings Account (HSA)](https://www.healthcare.gov/glossary/health-savings-account-hsa/) that has further tax benefits beyond what the FSA provides.
-We will also contribute $50 per month to this account if you opt in.
-At the end of the year, any unused money rolls over and the contribution limit resets.
+We will also contribute $50 per month to this account if you opt-in.
+At the end of the year, any unused money rolls over, and the contribution limit resets.

-For people in the UK, [Bupa](https://www.bupa.co.uk/health-information/mental-health/talking-therapies-for-mental-health) offers coverage for therapists that are inaccessible through the NHS alone.
+For people in the UK, Aviva offers coverage for therapists that are inaccessible through the NHS alone.

 ### Time off